mgmaxi/MeLi/README.md

 - Home
 - Navigation bar with product search
 - /products (displays the list of products that are consulted in the search engine)
-- /products/id (displays the detail of a product)
+- /products/id (displays the detail of a product, Q&A section where you can add a question)
-- /cart (feature with two sections "cart" and "saved".
-You can add products to the cart, select the quantity of the product, delete the product, change to the saved product section and get the total of the porchase.
-The saved section is for save products for buy it in another moment. )
+- /cart (function with two sections "cart" and "saved".
+You can add products to the cart, select the quantity of the product, delete the product, switch to the section of saved products and get the total of the purchase.
+The "saved" section is for saving the products you are interested in for purchase it later.

 ## 🛠️ <b> Technologies </b>